DiedrichsenLab/diedrichsenlab.github.io/_guides/09_autobids.md

 ```

-The variable `s` points to a spreadsheet that you can find in */local/scratch/BIDS/code/tar2bids_YYYY-MM-DD_XXhXXm_ZZZZ/heudiconv/PARTICIPANT-ID/info/dicominfo.tsv*.
-To create the heuristic file for your project, you need to edit the example above by using the information contained in the spreadsheet.
+The variable `s` points to a spreadsheet that you can find in
+*/local/scratch/BIDS/code/tar2bids_YYYY-MM-DD_XXhXXm_ZZZZ/heudiconv/PARTICIPANT-ID/info/dicominfo.tsv*.
+To create the
+heuristic file for your project, you need to edit the example above by using the information contained in the
+spreadsheet.
 The spreadsheet contains a row for each .dcm file included in the dataset.
-Each column contains information about .dcm files some.
-For example, in the case of the project to which the above heuristics belong, the column "series_description" contains the substring "1.8iso_AP" in functional runs, in which the column "dim4" contains a number >200 (which corresponds to the number of volumes collected in each functional run).
-You can create the spreadsheet by running tar2bids without the -h flag on the first dataset you collect:
+Each column contains information
+about .dcm files some.
+For example, in the case of the project to which the above heuristics belong, the column
+"series_description" contains the substring "1.8iso_AP" in functional runs, in which the column "dim4" contains a number
+more than 200 (which corresponds to the number of volumes collected in each functional run).
+You can create the
+spreadsheet by running tar2bids without the -h flag on the first dataset you collect:

 ```
 singularity run /srv/containers/tar2bids_v0.2.4.sif -o <out_dir> <filename>.tar